My day will come

 Now silenced by time’s mercilessness –

-You lose not moment, shaking me off like snow in your hair.
+like snow in your hair.

 Now I come to you as a stranger.

-Familiar my voice rose,
+a familiar voice rose,

-Its sound scented by all the memories of all the private lives ever lived.
+scented by all the private

 The science and the ciphers now long forgotten,

-Ridiculous, only a fool waltzes to the time of one.
+a fool waltzes to the time of one.